srouchier/buildingenergygeeks/_sources/a01_background.md

 (background)=
-# Background on data analysis
+# Motivation for probabilistic modelling

 ## The energy savings potential of buildings